-13 New and Unique Ways to Eat PB&J
+13 New Ways to Eat Peanut Butter & Jelly

 Things that trigger vivid memories of childhood: bowl cuts, swing sets, velcro shoes, and peanut butter & jelly sandwiches.
 We remember plenty of days spent swinging away, the wind blowing through our perfectly straight-edged bangs, our velcro-ed feet kicking gleefully in the air, and our chipmunk cheeks smeared with PB&J. While those were indeed the days, who says adults can’t enjoy the childhood staple?
 Here are 13 dishes bringing peanut butter and jelly back––though we’d advise leaving the bowl cut in the past.